 The financial statements are prepared and presented in accordance with and comply with the relevant Sri Lanka Accounting Standards issued by the Institute of Chartered Accountants of Sri Lanka.
-The statement of financial position is presented on a liquidity basis and assets and liabilities are presented in decreasing order of liquidity and are not distinguished between the current and non-current.
+The statement of financial position is presented on a liquidity basis.
 The financial statements have been prepared on the historical cost basis unless otherwise indicated.
 The financial statements are presented in Sri Lankan rupees (LKR).